 Growth of drusen in dry AMD becomes more severe, and the RPE layer is extensively damaged.
 Vision declines, hindering the ability to perform your daily activities.
 AMD can even result in functional blindness.
 Due to vision loss, you may need to use low vision devices to help you see better throughout the day.

 Because wet AMD is caused by the arrival of new and fragile blood vessels, phases of wet AMD progress more quickly and are more likely to cause blindness than dry AMD.
 The abnormal and thin blood vessels grow in the retina, and can easily leak fluid or blood, so vision can decline suddenly or within days.

 How Fast Does Macular Degeneration Progress?

-The general timeline for the progression of dry AMD from initial diagnosis to significant vision loss is usually over several years and often within 10 years.
+The general timeline for the progression of dry AMD from the initial diagnosis to significant vision loss is usually over several years, often within 10 years.

-However, with the right treatment, many AMD patients can reduce the risk of vision loss and maintain their vision for many years.
+However, with the right treatment, many AMD patients can reduce the risk of significant vision loss and preserve their vision for many years.
 However, it can be difficult to predict what course the disease may take, so frequent eye exams are recommended.